Identifying the median raphe

 Completion of the resection

-Intramedullary astrocytomas are infiltrative, so the author does not attempt to remove the whole tumor.
+Intramedullary astrocytomas are infiltrative, so I do not attempt to remove the whole tumor.
 Rather, work continues until either potentials warn of an impending injury or the consistency of the tumor starts to change toward normal.
 The goal is an 80%+ resection.

 Hemostasis is best accomplished using a hemostatic sponge for tamponade as shown here.
 Cautery is used only as a last resort as it typically results in injury to the cord of a degree that results in functional loss.

 Please create a free account or log in to read 'Resection of an Intramedullary Spinal Cord Astrocytoma – Rick Abbott, M.D.'